aro-network/aro-docs/docs/node-operator-guide/improve-performance/network-optimization.md

 #### Mode 1 (optimal)
 ![mode 1](/img/node-operator-guide/optimize-mode1.png)

+- `Optical Networking Terminal` (`ONT`) is the device at the end of a fiber optic network that converts the light signals from the fiber optic cable into signals that your devices can read, like routers and ARO Devices.
 - **PPPoE on ARO Device**
 	- `PPPoE`, or `Point-to-Point Protocol over Ethernet`, is a networking protocol that provides authentication and a secure, managed connection to the internet.
 On a router (or an ONT), the PPPoE setting is the login information provided by your ISP, including a username and password, which the router uses to authenticate and get a public IP address.
 	- PPPoE allocates Public IP directly to the ARO Device, hence reducing NAT layers and benefiting ARO Device's performance.